 I’ve never played a marching percussion instrument before.
 Can I still audition for Duke’s drumline?

 Absolutely!
 We have had drum set players, concert percussionists, and even non-drummers join our ranks.
 Our marching technique is not difficult to learn and as long as you can read music, have a sense of rhythm, and are willing to work hard, you stand a good chance of making the line.

 Our snare line plays with traditional grip.
 However, we have had several drummers join us who played matched in high school and picked up traditional very quickly.
 We will work with you.

 How could you deny yourself a future brighter than the sun?

 I’m interested in joining.
 What should I do now?

 Fill out this form so we can get you on our information distribution list.
 Then go spend some quality time with your practice pad and a metronome.

 I still have questions.
 Who can I talk to?

-The captains for the 2017-18 season are Sean Kelly (email@example.com), Emily Shannon (firstname.lastname@example.org), and Ryan Zerega (email@example.com).
+The captains for the 2018-19 season are Ryan Zerega (email@example.com), Stone Mathers (firstname.lastname@example.org), and Carter Lovvorn (email@example.com).
+Ryan and Stone play snare and Carter plays bass.
 Feel free to email any of them.
 There is also a Facebook group for prospective band members here.